safa-jsk/Stickman-Massacre/README.md

-Certainly!
-Here's a comprehensive `README.md` for your [Stickman-Massacre](https://github.com/safa-jsk/Stickman-Massacre) project:

----

 # Stickman Massacre

 **Stickman Massacre** is a 3D stickman action game built with Python and OpenGL.
 In this game, you control a stickman character navigating a grid-based arena, battling enemies with melee attacks.
 The game features dynamic camera controls, responsive player movement, and scalable enemy models.